The Leadership of a Bad Brother – Number 2

-The diary titled The Leadership of a Bad Brother (http://wp.me/p1bOKH-Db) is herein given its second rendering.
-It is the case the bad leadership, especially of the professional kind, is an increasing occurrence as well as having gained broad unwitting acceptance in society and therefore nothing is done about.
-However, bad leadership mostly is unexpected and obscured thrives.
-We shall continue to examine the nature and incidence of bad leadership as it affects the lives of people individually and collectively, whether formally or informally, legally or illegally, secretly or openly.
+The diary I titled, The Leadership of a Bad Brother I give its second rendering.
+It is the case the bad leadership, the professional kind most of all, is an increasing occurrence.
+It is also amassing broad unwitting acceptance in society.
+Therefore, it seems nothing we can do about it.
+However, bad leadership comes by surprise and from obscurity to thrive.
+We shall continue to examine the nature and incidence of bad leadership.
+More so, as it affects the lives of people, individual and collective, whether formal or informal, legal or illegal, secret or open.

-It is no surprise that some people enjoy being wilfully nasty or evil to others away from the public eye.
-Still, they simultaneously never want those same ignoble actions of theirs to be known in public.
-Living with this [sadistic] enjoyment-fear antimony by nasty people requires a particular mindset to handle, a decadent one most of the time.
-If you enjoy exacting cruel punishments on others often just because it reassures you of your own worth, why wail when the excesses of such inflictions become common knowledge?
-If you have come to accept the predatory act of parting others with their money/property as your birth-right just because you can, why fear being taken to court?
-Lest we forget publicity and courts are bad for business, as such people say.
-I wonder how many people voluntarily belong to associations and systems where their immiseration and torture are good for business, (especially upright, educated and hardworking folk), but guaranteed by their silence.
-That is quite a mystery. – 09/07/2016
+It is no surprise that some people enjoy doing wilful evil to others away from the public eye.
+Still, they never want those same ignoble actions of theirs to be known in public.
+Living with this [sadistic] enjoyment-fear antimony by nasty people requires a particular mindset to handle.
+A decadent one most of the time.
+You enjoy exacting cruel punishments on others, often just because it reassures you of your own worth.
+Why wail when the excesses of such inflictions become common knowledge?

 Bad begets bad.
 Or does it not?
-One victim of a bad leader in a voluntary non-government organisation once told me that as non-violent as he was, he wished the leader in question was killed by someone else via poetic justice.
-When I asked by what means he would like the leader killed, his response was amazing but unequivocal; to be slapped [on the face] to death.
+One victim of a bad leader in a voluntary non-government organisation once told me something.
+He said that as non-violent as he was; he wished the leader in question’s murder by someone else via poetic justice.
+When I asked by what means he would like to see the murder of the bad leader, his response was amazing but unequivocal.
+To be slapped [on the face] to death.
 His response made me laugh, but I realised the morbid reluctant anger years financial, physical and/or verbal abuse had fertilised in his mind.
-Many victims of corrupt leaders often do not want them shot, stabbed, beheaded, bombed or strangled, they prefer them to die after slow, elongated and unspeakable suffering.
-Another victim simply said he would want to head butt his oppressor out of office.
-“Head butt of life” he called it.
-Did he mean” head butt of death?”
-What happens when morbid reluctant anger becomes willing? – 12/07/2016